privacy-tech-lab/privacy-pioneer-machine-learning/README.md

 Results: (note: each value is the Average F1 Score)
 <img src="./results.png"></img>

-## 4. What libraries, technologies, and techniques are we using?
+## 4. What Libraries, Technologies, and Techniques Are We Using?

 - Training/validation/test set data
   - The datasets we are using are located within the [Privacy Pioneer Google Drive Folder](https://drive.google.com/drive/folders/1GyJDTYrsEcRZ-tD-pAScjE7yOL9Z9O-j?usp=sharing), and are also in this repo under the [./annotatedData](./annotatedData) folder.
 We are using a 80% training, 10% validation, 10% test split of the data.
 The test dataset is set up to be the data that was labeled by multiple independent labelers.